best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Example spreadsheet

 We have applied our guidance to the summary of labour market statistics spreadsheet published in December 2020 by the Office for National Statistics (ONS).
+We hope this example will help you understand and apply our guidance.
 We have addressed four of the worksheets in this large and complex spreadsheet.
-The Disability Accessibility Centre (DAC) are currently auditing our edited version to ensure it meets all the accessibility guidelines.
+The Digital Accessibility Centre (DAC) are currently auditing our edited version to ensure it meets all the accessibility guidelines.
 We will update this guidance when we have their feedback.

-We hope this example will help you understand and apply our guidance.

 [Labour market overview data tables, UK, December 2020: accessibility example (ODS, 664KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Labour-market-overview-data-tables-UK-December-2020-accessibility-example.ods)

-The summary of labour market statistics spreadsheet as it was published by ONS in December 2020, can be found on the [ONS labour market summary datasets webpage](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/datasets/summaryoflabourmarketstatistics/current).
+The [ONS labour market summary datasets webpage](https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/datasets/summaryoflabourmarketstatistics/current) has a link to the summary of labour market statistics spreadsheet as it was published by ONS in December 2020.

 ## Contents